Managing Spring Allergies

 Treating Spring Allergies

 The first technique to employ is allergen avoidance: try to avoid the outdoors when conditions are most allergenic.
 The most active period of pollen release is in the mid-morning and early evening.
 Dry and windy conditions tend to disperse pollen more readily than cool, wet conditions.
 Mattress and pillowcase covers can help avoid dust mite exposure.
 Washing sheets, blankets and stuffed animals at a high temperature (120 F) can eliminate many dust mites.
 If symptoms persist, medicines can be effective.
 Nasal steroid spray (such as fluticasone) can help nose and eye symptoms.
 Eye drops (e.g. olopatadine) can help itchy, watery eyes.
 Anti-histamine spray (like azelastine) can be very effective for nasal congestion and drainage.
 Allergy medicines “by mouth” such as levocetirizine (a non-sedating anti-histamine) and montelukast (a leukotriene inhibitor) help many people.
 If allergen avoidance and pharmacotherapy are incompletely beneficial, the next step is immunotherapy.
-The NCEENT Allergy Department offers both “allergy shots”—subcutaneous immunotherapy (SCIT)—and “under the tongue” allergy treatment—sublingual immunotherapy (SLIT).
-With SCIT and SLIT, a special “cocktail” of allergens—tailored to the patient’s specific sensitivities—is used to treat.
+The NCEENT Allergy Department offers sublingual immunotherapy, under the tongue, allergy treatment.
+It is a special “cocktail” of allergens—tailored to the patient’s specific sensitivities.
 This therapy typically lasts for 3-5 years and then typically confers a lasting benefit after stopping treatment.

 The first step in treating symptoms of allergic disease is to get tested.
-Call 919-595-2000 today for an appointment!
+Call 919-595-2000 today to schedule an appointment!

 By Kevin G. Hueman, MD